magento/pwa-studio/pwa-devdocs/src/product-recs/index.md

 return <VeniaProductRecommendations pageType={Pagetypes.PRODUCT} />
 ```

-After installation, the `@magento/venia-product-recommendations` component will collect required shopper behavior on the storefront with no additional setup.
-In order to place the recommendation unit on the page, place the `VeniaProductRecommendations` component into the local intercept file for the page where you want the recommendation unit to appear.
+After you install the `@magento/venia-product-recommendations` package, your storefront will collect shopper behavior with no additional setup.
+To place recommendation items on a page, use the Targetables feature in the local intercept file to insert the `VeniaProductRecommendations` component inside the UI component where you want the recommendation items to appear.

 ```js
 import { VeniaProductRecommendations } from '@magento/venia-product-recommendations'